 Environmental law, which began to take shape in earnest in the 1960s, is a relatively young and very dynamic subset of law.
 After a review of how environmental policy is formulated within the pluralistic majoritarian setting of the United States, students in this course study the constitutional underpinnings of environmental law.
 Through close work with multiple major laws and case studies, students consider the interrelated importance of legislatures, courts, administrative agencies, and science in establishing and then enacting various versions and visions of environmental quality and protection.
 Students hear from guest speakers working in the field and take at least one field trip.
-Reading materials include statutory text, agency regulations, court opinions, and a variety of popular and scholarly articles.
-Note: For students under catalogs prior to 2015-2016, this course fulfills the College Composition II triad requirement. Δ WAC 3: Writing and Research for the Major
+Reading materials include statutory text, agency regulations, court opinions, and a variety of popular and scholarly articles. Δ WAC 3: Writing and Research for the Major

 Prerequisites: PSC 1510 Introduction to American Government and junior standing.
 Either ENS 2500 Topics in Environmental Governance, or a 2000+ level PSC course, is strongly recommended.
-Either ENS 1150 Perspectives in Environmental Studies, or ENS 1160 Introduction to Environmental Studies, is recommended.
+ENS 1150 Perspectives in Environmental Studies is recommended.